pinecone-io/semantic-search-example/README.md

     };
   }

-  // Batch an array of string and embed each batch
-  // Call onDoneBatch with the embeddings of each batch async embedBatch(
+  // Embeds a batch of texts and calls onDoneBatch with the embeddings async embedBatch(
     texts: string[],
     batchSize: number,